 Before a contact center calls’ analysis happens (sentiment analysis or intent detection), the first step is to transcribe speech to text (STT).
-Speech to text models are an integral part of many AI-powered products like Talkdesk AI Trainer™ or Speech Analytics.
+Speech-to-text models are an integral part of many AI-powered products like Talkdesk AI Trainer™ or Interaction Analytics.

 Mistranscriptions happen in everyday operations of a contact center, mainly with brand and product names, or any other out-of-vocabulary, domain-specific phrases.
 With AI Trainer it is pretty straightforward to correct these common problems and, therefore, to improve STT model performance.